Frequently Asked Questions

 What does it mean when you say the program is a "full-time day program"?

 The full-time Master in Teaching Program lasts approximately 13 months.
 Because you earn a master's degree and a teaching certificate in a little more than one year, the coursework and time in the classroom require full-day attendance – basically, 8 a.m.-5 p.m., Monday-Friday.
+During fall and spring terms, MIT candidates will have one early evening course.
 You will, however, enjoy all public-school vacations and holidays.

 What if I already have a teaching certificate?